swnordstrom/mateable/README.md

 If you are interested in contributing to this package, fork the repo and modify/add functions as you see fit.
-After modifying the repo, create test code that shows that the modifications work in a variety of contexts, and when they show error messages, they aren't indecipherable.
+After modifying the repo, create test code that shows that the modifications work in a variety of contexts.
+Also that when the modifications show error messages, they aren't indecipherable.
 Submit a pull request with your test code and someone from the Echinacea Project will review the code and accept, deny, or suggest